-A bevel cut is a crosscut made with the saw blade at a bevel to the wood.
-In order to set the bevel, loosen the bevel clamp knob and move the saw to the left as desired.
+A bevel cut is a crosscut made with the saw blade at an angle to the wood.
+In order to set the bevel, loosen the bevel lock handle, lift the bevel latch lever, Figure 4, and move the saw to the left or right as desired.
 (It is necessary to move the fence to allow clearance).
-Once the desired bevel angle has been set, tighten the bevel clamp knob firmly.
+Once the desired bevel angle has been set, tighten the bevel clamp handle firmly.

-Bevel angles can be set from 48° right to 48° left and can be cut with the miter arm set between zero and 50° right or left.
+Bevel angles can be set from 48° right to 48° left and can be cut with the miter arm set between 50° right or 60° left.
 At some extreme angles, the right or left side fence might have to be removed.
-To remove the left or right fence, unscrew the knobs several turns and slide the fence out.
+To remove the left or right fence, unscrew the fence adjustment knob several turns and slide the fence out.

 QUALITY OF CUT